 1700 hrs.
 C.O’s orders to O.C.
 “B” Coy, Mor Pl and MMGs for tonight’s attack.
 “D” and “A” Coys remain in present crossing positions, and firing banks covering both crossing sites.

 1900 hrs.
 L.O. arrived with orders from Bde.
 There is to be no attack by 10 Inf Bde tonight.
 A Bailey bridge to be built at AMAZON 868183 during night so that units 17/21 L may cross in sp of an attack by 12 Inf Bde early am tomorrow.
 Very considerable Artillery, mortar, nebel werfer and small arms fire on river banks throughout today and this night.
-Heavy casualties to ferry construction pers, to “C” Coy pers manning assault craft (approximate 30 inc ?) and RE pers constructing bridge.
+Heavy casualties to ferry construction pers, to “C” Coy pers manning assault craft (approximate 30 incl missing) and RE pers constructing bridge.
 17 and 18 Pls were withdrawn into “The Barracks” 870173 by “A” 2i/c (Major ?) at 1600 hrs.
 Very great credit is due to his Coy for the successful accomplishment of its task today in the face of heavy enemy fire.

 2100 hrs.
 C.S.M “A” Coy (C.S.M Rhodes) and 16 O.R’s of 12 Pl was able to cross and join “A” Coy.

 2200 hrs.
 18 Pl ( Lt Howard Smith) “C” Coy, deployed on home bank to cover RE pers constructing Bailey bridge.
-All boats lost by midnight and impossible to get rations over to “D” and “A” Coys, by this time Lt ? and C.S.M.
+All boats lost by midnight and impossible to get rations over to “D” and “A” Coys, by this time Lt Mock and C.S.M.
 Mauley (D Coy) tried to launch a boat at ORINOCO to reach “D” Coy but this was impossible in face of enemy small arms fire from bank.

 28th Infantry Brigade's Infantry Assault Crossings 11-12th May 1944- written exactly as in their War Diaries